tmorin/cqrsjs/README.md

 // destroy the first one
 cqrsInstance1.destroy();

-// all handlers, listeners, aggregate listeners and queries created beyong
+// all handlers, listeners, aggregate listeners and queries created from
 // cqrsInstance1 are now no longer available
 ```

-h2.
-Promise flow
+## Promise flow

 Keep min two things:
 - the functions send, publish and apply return always a promise
-- the callbacks of handlers, listeners and aggregate listeners are alwas wrapped arround a promise
+- the callbacks of handlers, listeners and aggregate listeners are always wrapped around a promise

-That means, cqrsjs is able to handle asynchonous execution
+The returned value of the callback is the resolved value of the wrapped promise.

 GIVEN the aggregate aggregate1 handling the command1
-AND the aggregate aggregate1 listenning the event1
+AND the aggregate aggregate1 listening the event1
 GIVEN the component component1 able to send the command1
-GIVEN the component component2 listenning the event1
+GIVEN the component component2 listening the event1
-GIVEN the component component3 listenning the event1
+GIVEN the component component3 listening the event1
 WHEN component1 send the command1
 THEN the aggregate1's handler will process the command
 THEN the aggregate1's handler will apply the event1